mlcommons/ck/docs/resources/portal-api.md

 cKnowledge API URL: [http://cKnowledge.io/api/v1/?](http://cKnowledge.io/api/v1/?)

-The [cBrain client](https://github.com/cknowledge/cbrain) provides a user-friendly access to this API.
+[cBench](https://github.com/cknowledge/cbench) provides a user-friendly access to this API.

 You can also use Curl to test it as follows:
 ```
-curl -d @cbrain-input.json -H "Content-Type: application/json"  https://cKnowledge.io/api/v1/? -o cbrain-output.json
+curl -d @cbench-input.json -H "Content-Type: application/json"  https://cKnowledge.io/api/v1/? -o cbench-output.json
 ```
-where *cbrain-input.json* contains a Json dictionary with commands listed below.
+where *cbench-input.json* contains a Json dictionary with commands listed below.

-If you have the cBrain client installed, you can use the following command to test the low-level access to this API instead of Curl:
+If you have cBench installed, you can use the following command to test the low-level access to this API instead of Curl:
 ```
 cr access --json="{'action':'get_obj_info', 'dict':{'module_uoa':'package', 'data_uoa':'lib-tensorflow-1.14.0-src-cuda'}}"